Jeremiah-Rojas/Internet-Access/README.md

 no shut
 end

-conf t
-int vlan 1
-ip address 192.168.0.10 255.255.255.0
-no shut
-end

-enable
-conf t
+[BREAK]: These configurations set up the native VLAN where all untagged VLAN traffic is passed conf t int vlan 1 ip address 192.168.0.10 255.255.255.0 no shut end

-username msfadmin pass msfadmin
+[BREAK]: These configurations set up SSH enable conf t username msfadmin pass msfadmin